 q = 1,602 10-19 C

-For measurement in darkness and low currents, the cell voltage Vi and the junction voltage vi are the same (the error is 4 mV for a bias current of 200 mA and a cell serial resistance of 20 m).

 Minimize the relative error between the theoretical capacitance C(C0, , C1, v) and the previously calculated capacitances (regression by least square method).

+1 to item 1: For measurement in darkness and low currents, the cell voltage Vi and the junction voltage vi are the same (the error is 4 mV for a bias current of 200 mA and a cell serial resistance of 20 m).

-As the Np impedance measurements
+2 to item 2: As the Np impedance measurements

 are associated to the voltages